w3c/wai-curricula/content/designer/information-design.md

 * design methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
 * design methods to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for:
-  * developers to make language programmatically determined
+  * developers to code the regions, headings, and language of pages and parts
   * content authors to provide clear language and easy-to-read texts whenever possible

 #### Teaching Ideas for Topic